hasindu2008/f5c/README.md

 ```

 ## Acknowledgement
-This extensively reuses code and methods from [Nanopolish](https://github.com/jts/nanopolish).
+This reuses code and methods from [Nanopolish](https://github.com/jts/nanopolish).
 The event detection code is from Oxford Nanopore's [Scrappie basecaller](https://github.com/nanoporetech/scrappie).
 Some code snippets have been taken from [Minimap2](https://github.com/lh3/minimap2) and [Samtools](http://samtools.sourceforge.net/).